flowstack/go-jsonschema/README.md

 The JSON Schema parser is fairly slow and could probably be made faster easily.

-## Motivation for creating yet a JSON Schema parser / validator
+## Motivation for creating yet another JSON Schema parser / validator
 The very nice and [gojsonschema](http://github.com/xeipuuv/gojsonschema) was missing some features and we needed some internal functionality, that was hard to build on top of [gojsonschema](http://github.com/xeipuuv/gojsonschema).

 Furthermore [gojsonschema](http://github.com/xeipuuv/gojsonschema) uses Go's JSON parser, which makes it relatively slow, when parsing JSON documents for validation.